Paradeluxe/Praditor/README.md

 Put them in the same folder and they should work.

+First thing to do: `pip install -r requirements.txt` (For some, it's `python3 -m pip install -r requirements.txt`)

 - If you want to use GUI, run **Praditor_GUI.py**
 - If you want to use process a lot of files automatically, run **Praditor_run.py**